Save to My DOJO

 Content Library – Now we have the capability to store ISOs, templates, and scripts in a centralized location.
 We no longer have to attach an NFS share to our hosts containing all our administrative tools.

-With the increase in remote workers and mobile apps, identity is starting to play a significant role in the way we manage IT. vSphere 7 now provides reduced risk and flexible options for MFA by allowing vCenter Servers to federate with ADFS. vSphere can now participate in corporate identity management procedures.
+With the increase in remote workers and mobile apps, identity is starting to play a significant role in the way we manage IT.
+VMware vSphere 7 now provides reduced risk and flexible options for MFA by allowing vCenter Servers to federate with ADFS. vSphere can now participate in corporate identity management procedures.

 vTA enables us to take VMs workloads that require increased security and utilize the hardware TPM on the host to ensure that the path from the ESXi host to the VM is secure.
 We can build a separate ESXi cluster for this and have multiple vTA clusters with high-security VMs. vTA requires hardware with TPM 2.0 support.
 Additionally, we can also utilize KMS with vTA clusters so that KMS keys are not exposed to ESXi hosts not verified as “trusted,” giving us additional fine-grained security.